“Burgundy in 2020 is what winemakers, wine lovers and wine investors will remember as one of the best vintages ever… ”

-CultX’s top three best-performing Burgundy wines in Q2 2022:
+CultX’s three standout Burgundy wines in Q3 2022:

 For such a geographically small region, there are a huge number of producers.
 With small yields and high demand, there are plenty of more speculative opportunities for investors to choose from.

-These are the up and coming chateaux we’re watching closely right now.
+These are the up-and-coming producers we’re watching closely right now.

-The Gevrey Chambertin producer has been making exceptional wine for the past 20 years and their bottles from the last five years have been especially notable for both tasters and investors alike
+The Gevrey Chambertin producer has been making exceptional wine for the past 20 years and their bottles from the last five years have been especially notable collectors.

 Charles Van Canneyt